themanyone/3mfthumb/README.md

 make install
 ```

+Now log out of the desktop session (or reboot).

 *Multi-user environments.* Please do not use `sudo make install` unless the system has multiple graphical desktop users.
 In that case, you may edit `Makefile` to change `DESTDIR` to `INSTALL_ROOT`.
 And manually remove old thumbnails for each user: `rm -rf $(HOME)/.cache/thumbnails/*`.

 Configure file manager preferences to show previews for files > 1MB.